jezzsantos/queryany/samples/ri/README.md

 ### Storage.Interfaces

-Contains the shared definitions of the consumers of the storage layer (i.e. the domain logic).
+Contains the shared definitions of the consumers of the storage layer (i.e. the domain application layer).

 Intended to define the interface for implementers of specific storage databases, and repositories.